I’ve never really mastered the art of putting our kids to bed, closing the door and walking out.

 I pull out the spare mattress from under my eldest’s bed and lie down with one hand stroking the hand of my one-year-old.
-And now we listen to Bedtime Explorers meditation sessions for kids, we’ve also been rescued from death-by-Fisher-Price bedtime songs via the baby monitor.
-Thank you, Amy!
+And now we listen to Kinderling’s Bedtime Explorers meditation sessions for kids, we’ve also been rescued from death-by-Fisher-Price bedtime songs via the baby monitor.

-I’m a stickler for bedtime (and sleep generally) but for some reason, while on the odd occasion this process REALLY grates on me, most nights I decide to go with it.
+Even though I’m a stickler for bedtime (and sleep generally) and I get annoyed about this process from time to time, for some reason, most nights I decide to go with it.
 Mostly because of the peace it seems to bring our little ones.